 This Vegan Labneh recipe tastes, hand to god (as my Grandma Eva would say) just like its dairy counterpart.
-I threw in a fresh pita recipe good pita is so difficulty to find outside of the Middle East.
+I threw in a fresh pita recipe as good pita is so difficult to find outside of the Middle East.

 What is Labheh and how can you make it vegan?

 I am directly quoting my daughter’s friend here.
 Lol!

 Labneh is a tangy, silky Levantine cheese spread that can be served as a dip with pita bread or smeared on a toasted bagel.
 The cheese can also be rolled into balls, encrusted in herbs, and preserved in golden olive oil.
 Vegan Labneh is made the same way as its dairy counterpart.
 You simply curdle the milk (cashew milk) with an acid (lemon juice0 and that separates the curds from whey.
 Then you wrap it in cheese cloth and allow it to drip out most of its moisture.